zowe-actions/shared-actions/publish/README.md

 <br /><br />

 ## Exported environment variables
-#### `JFROG_UPLOAD_SPEC_JSON`
-The filename of jfrog upload spec json file.
-It is designed to be placed under project root directory.\
-Note: If there is no artifacts to upload, value of this environment variable will be empty.
 #### `PUBLISH_VERSION`
 The version pattern of the artifact on Artifactory.
 Will follow this pattern `{version}{prerelease}{branchtag}{buildnumber}{timestamp}`\
 Example: `PUBLISH_VERSION: 1.0.2-my-dev-branch-210-20210810194022`